Durendal: Literature

-A sword named Durendal also appears in literature.
-In the xianxia-inspired series of novels The Godking's Legacy by author Virlyce, Durandal is the name of one of the main characters, a sentient sword that previously belonged to the legendary warrior-mage Roland.
+In the xianxia-inspired series of novels The Godking's Legacy, Durandal is the name of one of the main characters, a sentient sword that previously belonged to the legendary warrior-mage Roland.
 In The Dresden Files book series, Durendal is one of three powerful swords and is linked to the emotion of hope.
-In the light novel and anime series High School DxD, the historical Durandal that was first used by Roland is currently wielded by Xenovia one of the heroines.
+In the light novel and anime series High School DxD, the historical Durandal that was first used by Roland is currently wielded by Xenovia.
+In One Piece, Durandal is a rapier wielded by Cavendish.

+Eponymy

+Durandal was a -winning thoroughbred racehorse in Japan.

-Durandel is used as a name, although not of a sword, in the anime series Mobile Suit Gundam SEED, Macross Frontier, and Space Battleship Tiramisu, and in the live-action tokusatsu series Kamen Rider Saber (2020) and the spinoff Kamen Rider Sabela & Durendal (2022).
+Gilbert Durandal is the name of a character in the anime series Mobile Suit Gundam SEED, Macross Frontier, and Space Battleship Tiramisu, as well as a character in the live-action tokusatsu series Kamen Rider Saber (2020) and its spinoff Kamen Rider Sabela & Durendal (2022).